The Fund for Reconciliation & Development

 1: Traveling to Cuba

 US citizens and residents can legally visit Cuba through twelve categories of general licenses that no longer require applications or reports to the Office of Foreign Assets Control (OFAC).
-The most broadly accessible channel is People-to-People, which is now available both to individuals* and groups.
+The most broadly accessible channels are People-to-People, which is now available only to groups and Support for the Cuban People.

 US commercial airlines have already begun regular non-stop flights to provincial airports in Cuba from Miami and Ft.
 Lauderdale.
 In late November and December non-stop flights will begin from Florida, New York, New Jersey, Georgia and North Carolina to Havana.
 Americans can also use non-US airlines from third countries.
 Schedules can be found on Google Flights and other booking engines or on the web sites of American, Delta, Jet Blue, Southwest and United Airlines..